Coaching for Transitions: Midlife and Beyond

 Exploring change, meaning, and identity in life’s second half.

-I work with people in midlife (around 35 and up…Yes, I thought it started later, too!) who find themselves at important life thresholds—moments when one chapter is ending and another is beginning.
+I offer Jungian coaching for people navigating midlife transitions — moments when one chapter of life is ending and another is beginning.
 This may be a time of reimagining work or relationships, adjusting to retirement, questioning meaning, or sensing that something inside is shifting.

-Together, we can explore what’s emerging—— so you can respond with more clarity, confidence, and intention.
+Together, we can explore what’s emerging in life’s second half, so you can respond with greater clarity, confidence, and intention.

 “Turn and face the strange...ch-ch-changes...”